 System Boilers

 If you have a system boiler installed in your home, simply pour the central heating rust inhibitor into the filling loop.
-Please note, you may need to drain some of the water from the system prior to adding the heating system inhibitor, as water cannot be displaced in a sealed system in order to allow enough space for the extra liquid.
+Please note that you may need to drain some of the water from the system prior to adding the heating system inhibitor, as water cannot be displaced in a sealed system in order to allow enough space for the extra liquid.

 How much central heating inhibitor should I use?